 This position has been made possible by our individual donors and the Guardians of the Archives.

 Volunteer + Community Outreach Coordinator: Jade Pichette, BSW, MSW

 Jade serves as the Volunteer + Community Outreach Coordinator.
 They started at the CLGA as the Volunteer Coordinator.
 Jade is an anti-oppressive educator, who has worked as an advocate in LGBTQ2+ communities for over ten years.
-They have previously worked at Kind (formerly Pink Triangle Services) in Ottawa as the Education Programs Coordinator, and has worked with over 50 different organizations across Ontario to develop queer and trans inclusive policies.
+They have previously worked at Kind Space (formerly Pink Triangle Services) in Ottawa as the Education Programs Coordinator, and has worked with over 50 different organizations across Ontario to develop queer and trans inclusive policies.
 Jade is an avid lover of history and in particular has interest in trans and bi erasure in LGBTQ2+ communities, LGBTQ2+ Interfaith work, and continuing to challenge their own position of white-privilege.

 This project has been made possible by the Ontario Trillium Foundation.

 Lucie serves as Archivist.
 She holds a BA from the University of Toronto and a Masters of Information from the University of Toronto, iSchool.
 In the summer of 2016 she was the Archives Assistant at the CLGA.
 She has also previously worked in records management and as a student at the Ministry of Indigenous Relations and Reconciliation’s Maynard Sam George Library with the Indigenous-based Brian Deer classification system.
 Lucie also currently serves as Digital Archivist for The Family Camera Network.
 Her research interests include community archives, archival performativity, and archives as spaces for activism, resistance, and identity formation.